 In 1966 in recognition of the service WVS and its volunteers had given to this country we were granted the honour of adding ‘Royal’ to our title by our Patron, Her Majesty the Queen.
 We became the Women’s Royal Voluntary Service.

 Since then Royal Voluntary Service and our services have evolved.
-We became an independent registered charity in 1992 and in 2004 changed our name once more to simply Royal Voluntary Service.
-We are now a major service provider giving practical help, particularly for older people, to enable choice, independence and dignity so people can enjoy an improved quality of life - all with the help of around 40,000 volunteers.
+We became an independent registered charity in 1992 and in 2004 changed our name once more to simply WRVS.
+In 2013, we became Royal Voluntary Service.
+We are now a major service provider giving practical help, particularly for older people, to enable choice, independence and dignity so people can enjoy an improved quality of life - all with the help of around 35,000 volunteers.